timmywil/panzoom/README.md

   3. `matrix` _(Array)_: The final transform matrix
   4. `changed` _(Boolean)_: Whether the matrix changed during the panzoom event

 This event is fired when the user finishes a move or finishes a pinch zoom gesture on mobile.
+All properties from the original click or touch event that ended the panzoom transaction are passed through, including the event target (`e.target`).

 *Note*: When binding to this event, you can tell the difference between a click (or tap) and a move by checking `changed`: